juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 df: /jfs: Socket not connected
 ```

-In this case, you'll need to enable [automatic mount point recovery](../guide/configurations.md#automatic-mount-point-recovery), so that mount point is propagated to the application pod, as long as the Mount Pod can continue to run after failure, application will be able to use JuiceFS inside container.
+In this case, you'll need to enable [automatic mount point recovery](../guide/configurations.md#automatic-mount-point-recovery), so that mount point is propagated to the application Pod, as long as the Mount Pod can continue to run after failure, application will be able to use JuiceFS inside container.

 </details>